-Break your fast the way locals do with these seven breakfast staples:
+Break your fast the way locals do with these seven Japanese breakfast staples in Tokyo:

 Gohan means “meal.”
 And how appropriate—steamed white rice (hakumai) or brown rice (genmai) are staples for almost every meal in Japan, so you’re guaranteed to have this for breakfast at least once.
 The rice comes out a bit stickier than you might be used to, making it easier to pick up with chopsticks.
 Try it with pickled vegetables (tsukemono) or seasoned dried seaweed (nori).

 Photo by Charles “Zun” Barkley/Flickr

 Okayu is a great substitute for steamed rice, and many people prefer it for breakfast.
 The porridge is made by boiling the rice until the grains begin to break down and the starch thickens the water.
 Okayu is easily digestible, and although porridge is naturally bland, the dish is often spiced up with soy sauce, dried seasonings, or shredded meat.

 Miso soup is highly popular in Japan and abroad, and most meals served in Tokyo include a small bowl of the stuff.
 It’s made by fermenting soybeans with salt and cultured grains (koji), and the soup consists of miso and a dashi broth.
 Miso soup varies in saltiness, depending on how much miso is added, and yours can include tofu, fresh veggies, seafood, and other seasonal ingredients.